 Transmission explores the infinite possibilities of digital technologies to transmit mātauranga

 Māori.
 Taepa considers digital technologies beyond their immediate application, locating them within Māori paradigms that simultaneously connect to origin stories and offers space to embed personal narratives as a way forward into the future.

 Kereama says, “Looking into the future, my major concern is how we may identify our kinship to these digital and virtual phenomena so that these technologies are not merely being used, but rather they are contextualised within te ao Māori itself.”

-Stay tuned for information about special events that coincide with Transmission, including a music performance in response to the exhibition on Friday 20 March.
+Stay tuned for information about special events that coincide with Transmission, including Audio Transmission, a music performance in response to the exhibition on Friday 20 March.

 Kereama Taepa has a Masters in Māori Visual Arts from Massey University in Palmerston North.
 His involvement in the arts have been broad and varied including working as a bronze technician at the Dibble Arts Foundry and participating in various national Māori arts symposiums, workshops and hui.

 Taepa has been involved with fashion through his label Urbanmāori.
 As a finalist within the Miromoda Indigenous Fashion Awards twice he received entry to show at New Zealand Fashion Week in 2010 and 2011 within the Miromoda shows.